-At Christmas, teachers express less inclination to look for a job an imminent decline in the size of Year 7 cohorts, some regions-such as London-are already managing reductions in school capacity.
+At Christmas, teachers express less inclination to look for a job

+The second set of explanations for the decline in job advertisements relates to a fall in overall demand for secondary teachers.
+The size of the secondary school cohort is currently peaking and some regions such as London are already managing reductions in school capacity.
 When combined with tightening budgets, the expectation of future enrolment declines may be prompting some schools to take a more cautious approach to recruitment.